Sulagna-Dutta-Roy/Webeginner-projects/Durga-puja/Readme.md

 # Durga puja based website

-## Made with HTML , CSS , BOOTSTRAP
+## Tech stack
+- HTML
+- CSS
+- Bootstrap

+### You can view the page by running the index.html
+    file present in the folder.